kyma-project/website/content/blog-posts/2022-06-02-release-notes-2.3/index.md

 ### Ory stack upgrade

-As of the Kyma 2.3 release, we upgraded:
+As of the Kyma 2.3 release, we have upgraded:
 - Ory Oathkeeper from 0.38.15 to v0.38.25.
 For more details, read the official [Oathkeeper v0.38.25-beta.1](https://github.com/ory/oathkeeper/releases/tag/v0.38.25-beta.1) release notes.
 - Ory Hydra from 1.10.7 to 1.11.8.
 For more details, read the official [Hydra v1.11.8](https://github.com/ory/hydra/releases/tag/v1.11.8) release notes.
 - Ory Hydra-Maester from 0.0.24 to 0.0.25.
 For more details, read the official [Hydra-Maester v0.0.25](https://github.com/ory/hydra-maester/releases/tag/v0.0.25) release notes.